 "Hello strangers!"
 The Pygmy greeted them in a friendly manner.
 "Welcome to my rainforest home.
 What brings you to the African Rainforest?"
 Ruby had alit on Levi's shoulder and was happily chirping a rainforest greeting in her own language.
 The Pygmy smiled at Ruby.
 "What a beautiful little bird!" the Pygmy exclaimed.
 "Here, we call these the Superb Sunbird."
 "Yes, Levi explained, "This is our little sunbird, Ruby, and she usually travels with us."
 The Pygmy glanced over at Zoe.
 "Who is this?"
 "This is Zoe, my traveling companion.
 We are searching for the meaning behind a drawing we found in a cave not too far from here.
 Can you help us?"
 "Yes, of course," the Pygmy replied.
 "I am familiar with the cave painting not far from here.
 Let's turn around and walk back down the path you came from.
 Don't forget Ruby!"
 The Pygmy smiled at Levi and Zoe as she stepped past them and continued on down the footpath, heading back in the direction of the cave.
 Levi and Zoe followed her footsteps while Ruby's sparkly purple wings flitted above them in the trees.
 The rainforest sun was beginning to set as the Pygmy walked ahead of Levi and Zoe until they reached the Watering Hole.
 Then, she carefully picked her way around the mud and the few elephants who were still left sucking up the mud and minerals and made her way towards the cave's entrance.
 Ruby stayed in the tree tops outside, while Levi and Zoe stood behind the Pygmy, examining the cave painting and their pictures by torchlight.

 The first picture was easy enough to understand.
 The Pygmy was pointing at the symbol that obviously meant "sun," a round, eight-pointed star.
 Zoe had already written down "sun" in her notebook, and she looked at the next pictogram on the cave's wall.
 The Pygmy explained that the first two drawings stood for "sun" and "water," respectively.
 Levi translated while Zoe took notes.
 The second cave drawing was a little more complicated.
-They all understood that the four ripples stood for water, but according to their camera, someone had come along around 25,000 years later and drawn a big, black X over the water symbol, and also added a few dead animals lying on their backs underneath.
+They all understood that the four ripples stood for water, but according to their camera, someone had come along around 2500 years after the cave painting was originally drawn around 500 BC, and painted a big, black X over the water symbol.
+They had also added a few dead animals lying on their backs underneath.
 The Pygmy seemed confused, but continued with her interpretation in her native Pygmy language.
 Levi translated and Zoe took notes.
 "Someone has crossed out the water symbol and added dead animals underneath, as if to indicate severe drought or a lack of water.
 Perhaps this was a warning for the future of the inhabitants of the area."